6 books to fuel your wanderlust

 Friedman’s book is extremely breezy and relate-able, the author is a good girl who is extremely focused and does all things right but a one-way ticket to Ireland changes her attitude about life-for good.
 The journey takes her to 3 continents; Europe, South America and Australia.
 The book doesn’t really give a lot of details about the local, culture, history or anything very touristy but it teaches us how travel can help us grow, learn and live for the moment.

-Memoir of Miranda Kennedy, a reporter from New York, who packed her life and traveled to India.
-The book takes you through Miranda’s life while in Delhi.
-At first, what looked like a ‘Eat Pray Love’ in Indian setting turned out to be more of a ‘women’s life in modern India.’
+Memoir of Miranda Kennedy, a reporter from New York, who packed her life and travelled to India.
+This travel book takes you through Miranda’s life while in Delhi.
+At first, what looked like an ‘Eat Pray Love’ in Indian setting turned out to be more of a ‘women’s life in modern India.’
 It is interesting to know the day-to-day living in any country, Miranda showcases that through her friends; Geeta, Parvati and Radha.
-The book presses on international women issues, right from the boyfriend stigma to limitations due to caste system.
+The book presses on international women issues, right from the boyfriend stigma to limitations due to the caste system.
 Some of them were downright generalization while others were to the point.
 This was my first memoir from India, and I have already picked by the next one!
 The great railway bazaar by Paul Theroux

 A humour-filled travelogue of two men trying to rediscover America through a 2200 mile long Appalachian Trail.
 As called ‘the granddaddy of long hikes’ by Bryson, this hike will give you a taste of America’s finest terrain.
 It doesn’t only charm the reader with its wit but and grip them through the breath-taking ecology but also gives a number of historical facts and data along the trail leaving them utterly satisfied.
 Already a classic and made into a motion picture which is releasing this September, so if you prefer a movie over reading a book go #TakeaHike!